roganartu/ccsrch/README.md

     -t <1 or 2>    Check if the pattern follows either a Track 1 or 2 format
-    -T             Check for both Track 1 and Track 2 patterns -h             Usage information
+    -T             Check for both Track 1 and Track 2 patterns -s             Stop parsing a file as soon as CHD is found -h             Usage information
 ```